dermesser/libsocket/README.md

 If you're using libsocket successfully on other platforms, or ported it please let me know.

-On both Linux and FreeBSD the usual CMake approach does work:

-    cmake CMakeLists.txt
-    make
-    make install

 ##How to use the libsocket: static vs. dynamic

 ###Static Linkage